 Veronica had the idea for Carcel when visiting a women's prison and seeing that poverty is the cause of most of them being in there.
 Many are providers and cannot contribute to their families once they are behind bars.
 She decided to set up Carcel to employ the women, give them fair wages, and have them learn new skills, so they can break the cycle of poverty, feed their families, and hopefully improve their lives in prison and beyond.

-What person, historic or living, would you like to see in your collection?
+Which person, historic or living, would you like to see in your collection?

 Phoebe Philo.
 It would the greatest honour to see her in something by Carcel.
 She only wears her own designs, so to us it would be the ultimate proof that we have struck the right nerve.